Key Information and Lesson Plans – Printable Version [PDF]

 Everything you need to know about taking part, including suggested lesson plans and tips from other teachers.

-I’m a Researcher is a 2 week online activity, where students connect with real researchers from Oxford University.
+I’m a Researcher is an online activity, where students connect with real researchers and working STEM professionals.

 Quickstart – what to do first